 3. You will now see a pane appear above your results preview pane showing you the HTML code of the website.
 You can use this pane to find the <meta> tag(s) that you want to select.
 For this example, we are going to be extracting the <meta> pictured below.

 4. Using an XPath selector, we are going to select the specific <meta> tag that we want to select.
-For this particular tag, we can use the XPath selector //meta[contains(@name,'description')], since each <meta> tag has its own specific name.
+For this particular tag, we can use the XPath selector //meta[contains(@name,'description')], since each <meta> tag has its own specific name (If this element was in the <body> you could have used the CSS selector meta[name=description]).
 Enter your selector into the "Selector" text box under your commands.

 5. To actually extract the HTML code the <meta> tag we've selected, we will need to add an Extract command to our project.
 To do this, click on the + button next to "Select meta", click on advanced, and then choose an Extract command from the toolbox.